 Growing up, my father loved black licorice and all my siblings and I loved it as well.
 I still love the flavor of black licorice but can't eat the candy anymore for health reasons.
 This recipe reminds me of the flavor I loved as a child.
 The delicious jam tastes great with Brie or goat cheese and crackers. —Jill Grueninger, Mequon, Wisconsin

-I make this recipe with fresh-picked strawberries and fresh basil grown in my own herb garden.
+I make this recipe with fresh-picked strawberries and basil grown in my own herb garden.
 This unique sweet and savory jam makes a perfect gift—just add a bright ribbon around the top with a gift tag!
 The deep red jam, laced with flecks of green basil, is so beautiful. —Julie O'Neil, Two Harbors, Minnesota

 This tangy sweet spread is "jam-packed" with lots of cherry flavor, plus a hint of rhubarb.
 My mother gives jars of it to friends during rhubarb season—it's so delicious on toast and muffins. —Faye Sampson, Radcliffe, Iowa